FleksySDK/kebbie/docs/test_a_new_keyboard.md

 ## Add a new keyboard to Kebbie:
-Add the name of the new keyboard in the available choices at the [cmd.py](internals.md#cmdpy) file
+Add the name of the new keyboard in the available choices at the [cmd.py](internals.md#cmdpy) file.

 Example: